 Our bulb range change every year, so not all the varieties mentioned are available, but we're sure there will be an alternative for you to plant, just ask!

-Please ask the staff in our Chislehurst, Newchurch, Canterbury and Welling garden centre for more information and advice about bulbs for a springtime display.
+Please ask the staff in our Chislehurst, Newchurch, Canterbury, Welling and New Malden garden centre for more information and advice about bulbs for a springtime display.